brevzin/cpp_proposals/2996_reflection/reflection.md

 Since [@P2996R9]:

+* core wording updates
   * make the [expr.const] "scope rule" for injected declarations more rigorous; disallow escape from function parameter scopes
   * slight changes to "plainly constant-evaluated": disallow variable template specialization initializers; allow complete-class contexts
   * bring notes and examples into line with current definitions
+  * rebase [expr.const] onto latest from working draft (in particular, integrate changes from [@P2686R5])
+* library wording updates
+  * avoid referring to "permitted results of constant expressions" in wording for `reflect_value` and `reflect_object` (term was retired by [@P2686R5])

 Since [@P2996R8]: